 The temple has more than one roof.
-The building has a three-tiered roof, inspired by a traditional design of Buddhist temples in Thailand.
+The building has a three-tiered roof, inspired by the traditional design of Buddhist temples in Thailand.

-The colour white symbolises purity of Buddha.
+The white colour symbolises the purity of Buddha.
 Temples in Thailand are very often decorated or adorned in gold colour, but for this temple the artist chose the white colour instead.

-In my Chiang Rai post I mentioned that the temple was very busy when I went there.
+In my Chiang Rai post, I mentioned that the temple was very busy when I went there.
 Probably the best time to visit is early in the morning.
-I believe that at that time of the day there will be fewer people.
-If you go there early, hopefully you will be able to enjoy this beautiful site in relative tranquillity.
+I believe that, at that time of the day, there will be fewer people.
+If you go there early, hopefully you will be able to enjoy this beautiful place, in relative tranquillity.
 The temple is a superb masterpiece and it is understandable that many people want to see it.

-If you are staying in Chiang Rai the best thing to do is to hire a tuk-tuk, but arrange with the driver to wait for you.
+If you are staying in Chiang Rai, the best thing to do is to hire a tuk-tuk, but arrange with the driver to wait for you.
 My driver waited for me for one hour.
-He then took me back to Chiang Rai and to the Blue Temple that I visited afterwards.
+Then, he took me back to Chiang Rai and to the Blue Temple, which I visited afterwards.